-The City's Stormwater Management system consists of two main components:
+The City's Stormwater Management system consists of three main components:

-- a) The Minor System consists of sewer pipes, gutters, catch basins, driveway culverts, open channels, watercourses and storm water management BMPs designed to capture, convey, treat or modify flows up to a 5-year return design event as directed by the City. - b) The Major System consists of surface flood paths, roadways, roadway culverts, watercourses and storm water management facilities designed to capture, convey, treat or modify larger flows up to a 100-year return design event.
+- a) The Minor System consists of sewer pipes, gutters, catch basins, driveway culverts, open channels, watercourses and storm water management BMPs designed to capture, convey, treat or modify flows up to a 5-year return design event as directed by the City. - b) The Major System consists of surface flood paths, roadways, roadway culverts, channels and storm water management facilities designed to capture, convey, treat or modify larger flows up to a 100-year return design event.
 A piped minor system may be enlarged or supplemented to accommodate major flows.
 Major roads and arterials, bridges and creek protection armouring are to be designed for the 1 in 200 year event.
-This is discussed further in Section 3.10.
+This is discussed further in Section 3.10. - c) The Natural System consists of all natural lakes, rivers, creeks, streams and ephemeral drains that flow naturally downstream ultimately to Okanagan Lake.
+Natural system capacity and water quality can be impacted negatively by incoming Minor or Major systems.